StreisandEffect/streisand/README.md

   * If you'd like to use an SSH key with a different name or in a non-standard location, please enter 'yes' when asked if you'd like to customize your instance during installation.
   * **Please note**: You will need these keys to access your Streisand instance over SSH.
 Please keep them for the lifetime of the Streisand server.
 ### Bootstrap ###

+This will guide you through a fresh installation of Ansible into the `streisand` directory.
+Past experience has shown that using existing Ansible installs may have problems.
+(Streisand clears the `ANSIBLE_LIBRARY` environment variable as well.)

+To install Ansible, you'll need some prerequisites.

 * Install the bootstrap packages: Git, and `pip` for Python 2.7.

   * On Debian and Ubuntu